cmflannery/openrocketengine/README.md

 * thrust/weight ratio
 * material cost
 * manufacturing difficulty (this will be hard)
+Using the DEAP library, a genetic algorithm will be used to optimize the liquid engine design across these parameters.

 #### 3D Modeling
 Currently, openrocketengine creates an excel file with some design parameters that can be used to design an engine.
 Future support for generating '.IGES' files would be great.